harmanT23/PhotoLair/README.md

    > -  `brew services start postgresql` to start the PostgreSQL service (stop it with `brew services stop PostgreSQL`)
 - A PostgreSQL database titled ```photolair``` with ```postgres``` as the user.
-If you prefer to use a different database name or user then please modify the database settings in ```core/core/settings.py```.
-**Instructions for setting up the database using the default configuration are as follows on Mac OS**:
+**Instructions for setting up the database are as follows on Mac OS**:
    > - ```psql postgres```
    > - ```CREATE ROLE postgres WITH LOGIN;```
    > - ```CREATE DATABASE photolair;```
    > - ```\q```

+   > ### Note
+   > If you prefer to use a different database name or user then please modify the database settings accordingly in ```core/core/settings.py```.

 #### [Optional] Using AWS S3 Bucket for Image Repository
 By default the **Photolair app will work right out the box and use local file storage** to implement the image repository.
 If the user prefers, the app also supports connecting to an S3 bucket to store the image repo.
-To do so follow the steps below:
+To utilize S3 follow the steps below:
 - Create an AWS account
 - Create a [public S3 bucket](https://havecamerawilltravel.com/photographer/how-allow-public-access-amazon-bucket/)